 Taichi's upperclassmen, she wears glasses and is a stickler for rules.
 Her brother is a friend of Taichi's, though they have an extremely strained relationship due to Misato's obsessive compulsive need for order and proper behavior, which is especially demanding for those she views as friends and family.
 This led to her turning in her father for a crime he committed for her sake though she really did not want to do it, thus causing the rift with her brother.
 The first arc is dedicated to her.

-Sesquipedalian Loquaciousness: Misato delivers a rather wordy speech to Taichi about the Broadcasting Club's purpose.
+Sesquipedalian Loquaciousness: Misato delivers a rather wordy speech (while completely drunk, even) to Taichi about the Broadcasting Club's purpose.
 Taichi's response?
 "You're pretty good with your Japanese."

 Stepford Smiler: Hides from her problems and it is implied that she's into self mutilation due to psychological stress and self loathing.
 She also commits suicide during several routes.